 | Mineral Wool | $1–2 | $2–5 | 30–50 years |

 The real math: A 2,000 sq ft home insulated with fiberglass at $2/sq ft = $4,000, but you'll replace it 5-6 times over 100 years ($20,000-$24,000) plus mold remediation costs averaging $3,000-$10,000 per incident.
 GaiaCrete® at $12/sq ft = $24,000 installed once, lasting 100+ years with zero maintenance.
 Add 30-50% energy savings ($800-$1,500/year) and the lifetime ROI is dramatically in hemp's favor.
+See our Hemp vs Spray Foam Cost Comparison for the full breakdown.

 In fire testing, hempcrete walls char on the surface but maintain structural integrity for hours.
 The material does not produce toxic fumes, does not drip flaming material, and does not contribute to fire spread.
 For wildfire-prone regions (California, Colorado, Oregon), hemp-lime construction offers peace of mind that no synthetic insulation can match.

 The average American family spends $3,000-$10,000 per mold remediation incident.
 Homes in humid climates (Florida, Gulf Coast, Southeast) may face mold issues every 3-5 years with conventional insulation.
 With GaiaCrete®, the mold remediation cost over 100 years is $0.
+Learn more in our Mold-Resistant Building Materials Guide.

 Americans spend 90% of their time indoors, where air is 2-5x more polluted than outdoor air (EPA).
 Your insulation is one of the largest surface areas inside your walls — if it's off-gassing toxins, you're breathing them 24/7.
+Read our Indoor Air Quality Guide for the full picture.

 Studies show that families living in hempcrete homes report 40-60% reduction in respiratory symptoms, improved sleep quality, and fewer sick days.
-The lime in hempcrete actively absorbs CO2 and VOCs from indoor air, functioning as a passive air purifier built into your walls.
+The lime in hempcrete actively absorbs CO₂ and VOCs from indoor air, functioning as a passive air purifier built into your walls.
+For families with children, read our Children, Asthma & Indoor Air Quality guide.

 A typical 2,000 sq ft home insulated with GaiaCrete® sequesters approximately 5-8 tons of CO₂ — equivalent to taking 2 cars off the road for a year.
 Over its 100+ year lifespan, the lime continues to carbonate, absorbing additional CO₂ from the atmosphere.